Ramona: Plot

-The rest of the novel charts the two lovers' miseries.
+The rest of the novel charts the two lovers' troubles.
 They have a daughter, and travel around Southern California trying to find a place to settle.
 In the aftermath of war, Alessandro's tribe is driven off their land, marking a new wave of European-American settlement in California from the United States.
 They endure misery and hardship, for the Americans who buy their land also demand their houses and their farm tools.
-Greedy Americans drive them off several homesteads, and they cannot find a permanent community that is not threatened by encroachment of United States settlers.
+Greedy Americans drive them off several homesteads, and they cannot find a permanent community that is not threatened by encroachment of American settlers.
 They finally move into the San Bernardino Mountains.

-Alessandro slowly loses his mind, due to the constant humiliation.
-He loves Ramona fiercely, and regrets having taken her away from relative comfort in return for "bootless" wandering.
-Their daughter "Eyes of the Sky" dies because a white doctor would not go to their homestead to treat her.
-They have another daughter, named Ramona, but Alessandro still suffers.
+Alessandro slowly loses his mind, due to the forced relocations.
+He loves Ramona fiercely, and regrets having taken her away from relative comfort with Moreno.
+Their daughter, whose Native American name means "Eyes of the Sky", dies because an American doctor would not go to their homestead to treat her.
+They have another daughter, whom they name Ramona, but Alessandro still suffers.
 One day he rides off with the horse of an American, who follows him and shoots him, although he knew that Alessandro was mentally unbalanced.

-Ramona was gone from the Moreno rancho for two years.
-Felipe Moreno finds the young widow, and they return to his mother Señora Moreno's estate with the girl also named Ramona.
-Felipe has always loved the senior Ramona and finds her more beautiful than ever.
-Although Ramona still loves the late Alessandro, and because Señora Moreno has died and can no longer forbid the marriage, Ramona agrees to marry Felipe.
-They have several more children together.
-Ramona, the daughter of Ramona and Alessandro, is their favorite.
+After being away from the Moreno ranch for two years, the young widow is found by Felipe Moreno, whose mother has died.
+He brings her and her daughter Ramona back to his mother's estate.
+Felipe has always loved the elder Ramona and finds her more beautiful than ever.
+Although Ramona still loves the late Alessandro, she agrees to marry Felipe.
+They have several children together, but their favorite is Ramona, daughter of Alessandro.